physalis123/docs.codefresh.io/_docs/pipelines/variables.md

 You create such variables manually or by importing predefined variables from files (see [How to](#create-user-defined-variables)).
 You can also create empty variables, without any values.

 ### Empty user-defined variables
 Codefresh allows you to add variables with just the key definitions, without values.
 The values are automatically populated during pipeline execution or defined manually.

-You can add empty variables to:
+You can add empty variables to the following entities by either manually entering them, pasting as text, or importing files:
 * Projects
 * Pipelines
 * Build triggers

 >**NOTE**
 Encryption is not supported for empty variables.

 ### Import user-defined variables in bulk
-Add custom variables in bulk by pasting them into the text editor or by importing them from a file.
+Add custom variables in bulk by pasting as text or by importing them from a file.

 * Import from text
   This is a quick option to add variables defined locally or in specific environments to a pipeline.
-  You simply copy the set of variables and paste them into the text editor.
+  You simply copy the set of variables and paste them as text in the text editor.

 * Import from file
   Importing from a file is useful when you have a file containing the predefined variables.